-The most common question my Boston breast implants patients ask me is whether they need a breast lift or mastopexy in addition to breast implants.
+The most common question my breast augmentation patients ask me is whether they need a breast lift or mastopexy in addition to breast implants.
 This is especially common after patients have had children or have lost weight.
 The key factor in answering this question is whether you have mammary ptosis or sagging of the breast.
 If you have significant mammary ptosis then you will need a lift in addition to implants.

 The diagnosis of mammary ptosis depends on the position of the nipple relative to the inframammary fold or the fold under the breast also called the inframammary crease.
 If your nipple or a significant amount of breast tissue is hanging below the inframammary crease then you have mammary ptosis and will need a lift in addition to implants.
 Breast shape as relates to ptosis or sagging is categorized as follows: